75lb/sort-array/README.md

 # sort-array

-Isomorphic, load-anywhere function to sort an array by scalar, deep or computed value in any standard or custom order.
+Isomorphic, load-anywhere function to sort an array by scalar, deep or computed values in any standard or custom order.

 ```js
 const sortArray = require('sort-array')